The Best "The Elder Scrolls: Skyrim" Armour Mods

 - Maiden Vagabond

-As you can see from the screenshot, they are beautiful armour sets that allow your female character to still look feminine wearing armour without it being too revealing and looking out of place in wintery Skyrim.
+As you can see from the screenshot below, they are beautiful armour sets that allow your female character to still look feminine wearing armour without it being too revealing and looking out of place in the snow-laden Skyrim.

-Now, we will look at some of the best mods for Skyrim that add a single armour set to the game.
-As with all the other mods, these are lore friendly and give Skyrim a consistent look and feel and do not break your immersion when you are playing the game.
+Now, we will look at some of the best mods for "Skyrim" that add a single armour set to the game.
+As with all the other mods, these are lore-friendly and give the game a consistent look and feel without breaking your immersion.

-I would recommend also checking out the authors other standalone armour sets particularly the Spellbinder and Vagabond sets if they fit the character that you are playing.
-As you would expect from a modder of hothtrooper44’s ability all their mods are of a superb standard are totally lore friendly.
+I would recommend also checking out the author's other standalone armour sets, particularly the "Spellbinder" and "Vagabond" sets if they fit the character that you are playing as.
+As you would expect from a modder of hothtrooper44’s ability, all their mods are of a superb standard are totally lore-friendly.

-Bosmer Armor Pack by Maty743 is the last mod I will look at today.
-The Bosmer or Wood Elves in Skyrim are excellent hunters and archers and the armour sets (five in all) introduced in this mod are wonderful.
+Bosmer Armor Pack by Maty743 is the last mod I will look at in this article.
+The Bosmer or Wood Elves in Skyrim are excellent hunters and archers, and the armour sets (five in all) introduced in this mod are wonderful.
 They can be crafted only using Elven forges and are made entirely of leather and bone.
-The detail, as you would expect from the Elves is wonderful and if you play a Bosmer character I cannot recommend this mod enough.
+The details, as you would expect from the Elves, are wonderful.
+And if you play a Bosmer character, I cannot recommend this mod enough.

-Today, I have continued my series looking to improve the look of vanilla objects in Skyrim and also expanding it using mods.
-I only include mods that not only look beautiful, but also fit with the overall look and feel of Skyrim and do not break your immersion.
-We have looked first of all at.
+In this article, I set out to improve the look of vanilla objects in Skyrim and also expand the game world by using mods.
+I only included mods that look beautiful and fit with the overall look and feel of Skyrim without breaking your immersion.

-I do hope that you found my hub useful and that you have installed, are using and love some of the hubs I introduced today.
-I would like to thank all the modders for their wonderful content and of course Bethesda for making the games I love.
+I do hope that you found my article useful and that you have installed, are using, and love some of the mods I introduced.
+I would like to thank all the modders for their wonderful content, and of course Bethesda for making the games I love.

 © 2015 Robbie C Wilson